-Each of the Company's executive arrangements with Messrs.
-Melbye and Obara and Adnani Corp. contemplates the case of termination due to various provisions whereby the named executive officers will receive termination payments, as described below under the heading "Executive Services Agreements" below.
+Each of the Company's executive services arrangements with Messrs.
+Melbye, Obara and Berg and Adnani Corp. contemplates the case of termination due to various provisions whereby the named executive officers will receive termination payments, as described below under "Executive Services Agreements".